parislab-ucla/Onboarding/MD_bootcamp/2-LAMMPS_and_MD/Submit_your_job_using_qsub_and_script.md

 ```
 chmod +x lmp_shared_voro
 ```
-- Type 'ls'。 Now, you should see the name of lmp_shared_voro in a different color (most case, it should be green), which means now it becomes an executable file.
+- Type 'ls'.
+Now, you should see the name of lmp_shared_voro in a different color (most case, it should be green), which means now it becomes an executable file.

 ## Run your simulation